-- Tenants living in overcrowded conditions because they have one bedroom fewer than the number of bedrooms to which they would normally be entitled. - Protected tenants and tenants of tied accommodation who have been served with a valid notice to quit and we are satisfied that they have little or no prospect of successfully defending the possession proceedings. - Tenants needing to move for medical or welfare grounds (including grounds relating to a disability), due to detrimental effects caused by their current accommodation, either due to the location of the present accommodation and/or due to the physical conditions of that accommodation.
+- Tenants living in overcrowded conditions because they have one bedroom fewer than the number of bedrooms to which they would normally be entitled.
+(Please see our housing allocations scheme for further details) - Tenants needing to move for medical or welfare grounds (including grounds relating to a disability), due to detrimental effects caused by their current accommodation, either due to the location of the present accommodation and/or due to the physical conditions of that accommodation.
+(Please see our housing allocations scheme for further details) - Needing to move to a particular locality in the district of the authority, where failure to meet this need would cause hardship (to themselves or others).
+(Please see our housing allocations scheme for further details)